 Check the wooden floors and subfloor for any indications of mold growth.
 The presence of a musty smell is a clear sign of mold.
 If you notice molds developing, use a solution of bleach to eliminate the mold and spores.

 4. Dry And Ventilate The Floor

 You can dry the floor naturally using fans, but make sure not to apply any heat.
 Applying heat to wood may lead to mold growth and other problems.
 If the weather permits, open doors, and windows for proper air circulation.
 If the condition of the room is too humid, you may need to use a dehumidifier to remove moisture in the room.

 Repairing Warped Hardwood Floor

-If you are dealing with slightly warped boards, you can repair it by simply sanding it down.
+If you are dealing with slightly warped boards, you can repair them by simply sanding them down.
 Once the moisture on the floor is removed, carefully sand down the boards using fine-grit sandpaper.
 Also, you can fix warped hardwood floors by placing a heavy object (such as a dresser, or a piece of furniture) on top of the board.

 Seek Professional Help

 If you suspect your floor has suffered water damage, you can take these steps to fix the problem on your own.
 However, in any case of water damage, it is always best to seek help from a licensed restoration company.

 Water Damage Riverside of Superior Restoration is a certified restoration company that provides excellent restoration services.
 They will work diligently to restore your water damaged hardwood floor and address any sources of water damage to prevent further damage to your wood flooring.